sinastiller/pp4_restaurant_website/README.md

 ## [**User Experience**](#user-experience)

 Happy Leeks should invite peole to visit the cafe.
-The reservation system makes it possibe for the customer to book a table in addvance.
+The reservation system makes it possibe for the customer to book a table in advance.

 ### [User Stories](#user-stories)